wp-plugins/contact-form-lite/readme.txt

 You can have total control of your **form** design and there are plenty layout options so you can take it as far as you like.

-The best thing about **Contact Form** plugin is that you can use multiple forms, which can be inserted into your posts, pages, and widgets.
+The best thing about **Ajax Contact Form** plugin is that you can use multiple forms, which can be inserted into your posts, pages, and widgets.

 > #### **Live Demos**
 > * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/demo-standart-form/" title="contact form" target="_blank">DEMO - STANDART FORM ( LITE VERSION )</a>